infocareworkshop/serviceorderhub-docs/docs/Webhooks.md

 During the service's life cycle both participants (the partner, who orders the service, and the service provider) update information in the service order hub.

 On certain events we send webhooks.
-Today we support two transports for them: HTTP POST to the URL you provide or putting a message into an AMQP queue on your side.
+Today we support two transports for them: HTTP to the URL you provide or putting a message into an AMQP queue on your side.
 Both can be sent only in JSON.

+For HTTP transport we support GET/POST/PUT/PATH/DELETE methods and any custom constant headers.

+We can set up for each webhook which version of API will be used to generate body (Except Status transition where only `v3` is available).

+By default we use `v1`.

-## Status update
+## New status

-For more information about statuses [read here](Working%20with%20cases/#post-apiv2casefiles)
+For more information about statuses [read here](Working%20with%20cases/#post-apiv3casestatus)

 Example:
 ```